ollipasanen/faceit-rating-system-analysis/README.md

 **Updates**

+- 17-09-2020: Fixed an invalid statement about rating points
 - 08-03-2020: Fixed the elo change vs. elo difference plot and analysis
 - 26-02-2020: Updated plots to show the latest data
 - 21-02-2020: Added another example of weird Elo data